nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Supported by 'https' or 'http'

 #### 2.3.1.
 Add link
-You may add link/s to a specific module using the `add-link` command.
+You may add link(s) to a specific module using the `add-link` command.
 Each link URL is to be paired with a link alias, both of which are unique within a module.

 Multiple links can be added at once.
 Link aliases will be paired with link URLs according to their respective